devbambino/clarityMarket/README.md

 ## Solution

-We aim to address all those challanges with ClarityMarket, a platform that breaks down investment barriers by:
+We aim to address all those challenges with ClarityMarket, a platform that breaks down investment barriers by:

 1. **Providing easy-to-understand explanations**: We've avoided jargon and focused on clear, concise and engaging language to make investing accessible for everyone, regardless of their financial literacy.
-However, we also provide an alternative more technical explanation for helping the users get used to financial technicalites and terms.
+However, we also provide an alternative more technical explanation for helping the users get used to financial technicalities and terms.
 <img src="resources/4explanationsMetaphor.png" width="566" height="300">
 <img src="resources/5explanationsTechnical.png" width="566" height="300">